bedops/bedops/docs/content/reference/file-management/conversion.rst

 Data conversion
 ===============

 These scripts convert a variety of common genomic data types to BED with no loss of information.
-In using these tools, you can easily prepare data from these formats for use with core BEDOPS tools, whether bigWig, VCF, GFF/GTF, BAM/SAM etc.
+In using these tools, you can easily prepare data from these formats for use with core BEDOPS tools, whether VCF, GFF/GTF, BAM/SAM etc.

+Some other formats not covered here can be converted with, for instance, the `UCSC Kent toolset <http://genomewiki.ucsc.edu/index.php/Kent_source_utilities>`_ (*e.g.*, altGraphX, axt, bigWig, bigBed, etc.).

 .. toctree::